druidfi/guidelines/docs/environments.md

 ## Testing

 - Latest features
-- Deployed automatically on each merge (MISSING)
+- Deployed automatically on each merge
 - Customer project team can access and test functionality

 ## Staging